You can view the corresponding infographic by clicking here.

 Another great deduction to keep in mind is the business travel deduction—but, what counts as business travel?
 It’s more flexible than you think.
 Sure, going to professional development events naturally counts, but what about a family vacation where you also do some business?
 The key is to spend at least half of your tip’s days on business-related activities.
 A vacation day turns into a business day when you spend four or more hours in work related tasks.

 Do you drive 10,000 miles in a year for business purposes?
 Great—that’s the amount of business-related driving miles you need to hit to take the IRS’ standard mileage tax deduction of 53.5 cents/per mile.
+Learn more about tax deductible vehicle business expenses.

 Fees, Licenses, Memberships & Insurance